 Slack is a popular service for workplace communication.
-Small Improvements integrates seamlessly with Slack, so you can see relevant performance feedback and Praise right within your everyday communication channels.
+Small Improvements integrates seamlessly with Slack, so you can stay informed about Review cycles, 1:1 Meetings, Objectives, Pulse Surveys, and Praise right within your everyday communication channels.

 - Why use Slack with SI

 - How to create Praise